If a couple is not married then usually we will file a “Petition to Determine Paternity”

 (l) Evidence of domestic violence or child abuse.

 (m) Any other fact considered by the court to be relevant.

-As you can see from the above list, there is a lot to consider when the Court decides what “The best interest of the Child” is also, some Judges way some factors more than others, and these cases tend to be highly fact specific.
+As you can see from the above list, there is a lot to consider when the Court decides what “The best interest of the Child” is also, some Judges weigh some factors more than others, and these cases tend to be highly fact specific.

 ALEJANDRO RIVERA P.A. a Kissimmee family law and child custody law firm and our Kissimmee Family Law Attorneys take these cases very seriously; we understand your child’s future is the single most important thing in your life.

-We are especially concerned when there is allegations of abuse, addiction issues, child safety issues, and our Attorney’s take pride and engage in a fair amount of zealous representation in this very important work; protecting children.
+We are especially concerned when there are allegations of abuse, addiction issues, child safety issues, and our Attorney’s take pride and engage in a fair amount of zealous representation in this very important work; protecting children.

 Have questions or would like to make an appointment?